John Sebastian: Woodstock appearance

-In September 1969, a month after Woodstock, Sebastian performed a similar set of solo and Spoonful material at the 1969 Big Sur Folk Festival and was featured in the subsequent documentary Celebration at Big Sur (1971).Greenspun, Roger, "Movie Review: Celebration at Big Sur (1971): Familiar Songs: 'Celebration at Big Sur' Depicts Pop Festival," The New York Times, April 10, 1971, archived at nytimes.com.
-Retrieved June 5, 2015.
+In September 1969, a month after Woodstock, Sebastian performed a similar set of solo and Spoonful material at the 1969 Big Sur Folk Festival and was featured in the subsequent documentary Celebration at Big Sur (1971).

 Major-label solo recordings

 In January 1970, Sebastian released the first in a series of solo LPs on Reprise Records (a label owned by Warner Bros.
 Records), his eponymous solo debut, John B. Sebastian, on which he was accompanied by various Los Angeles musicians including Crosby, Stills & Nash.
 It was Sebastian's highest-charting solo album, reaching No. 20 in the Billboard album charts.
 In a contract dispute with MGM Records, MGM, without authorization from Sebastian or his management, also released the John B. Sebastian album, under a different cover, and a live album, John Sebastian Live; both were later withdrawn from the market.
-Sebastian's second Reprise album, Cheapo Cheapo Productions Presents Real Live John Sebastian, was hastily recorded in an effort to provide an authorized live album.Unterberger, Richie, "Liner Notes for John Sebastian's 'Cheapo Cheapo Productions Presents Real Live'" (Collector's Choice Music reissue CD), richieunterberger.com.
-Retrieved June 5, 2015.
+Sebastian's second Reprise album, Cheapo Cheapo Productions Presents Real Live John Sebastian, was hastily recorded in an effort to provide an authorized live album.

 For his third Reprise album, The Four of Us (1971), Sebastian used a core backing band consisting of keyboardist Paul Harris, drummer Dallas Taylor and bassist Kenny Altman.
 He considered forming a permanent band with them, but Harris and Taylor chose to join Stephen Stills's band Manassas.
 In 1972, Sebastian also released a non-LP single, "Give Us a Break" b/w "Music for People Who Don't Speak English", which did not chart.
 On his next album, Tarzana Kid (1974), Sebastian returned to using a rotating group of well-known recording artists and session musicians, including Lowell George (who also co-wrote, with Sebastian, the album track "Face of Appalachia"), Phil Everly, Emmylou Harris, the Pointer Sisters, David Grisman, Russell DaShiell, Ry Cooder and Buddy Emmons.
-Sebastian, George and Everly also briefly considered forming a supergroup but abandoned the idea.Fong-Torres, Ben.
-Willin': The Story of Little Feat.
-Perseus, 2013, p.
-81–82.
+Sebastian, George and Everly also briefly considered forming a supergroup but abandoned the idea.